patlachance/vscode-ext-pasteportal/TOS.md

 ## Governing Law and Jurisdiction

-These Terms of Service shall be governed by and construed in accordance with the laws of [Your Jurisdiction], without giving effect to any principles of conflicts of law.
+These Terms of Service shall be governed by and construed in accordance with the laws of United Kingdom, without giving effect to any principles of conflicts of law.

 ## Changes to the Terms of Service